-On #TrusteesWeek, one of our senior auditors discusses the importance of charity governance.
+On #TrusteesWeek, one of our senior auditors discusses the importance of charity governance and trustees.

 In running any council, school or business, good governance is extremely important to help the organisation to achieve its objectives and drive improvement, as well as maintain legal and ethical standing in the eyes of shareholders, regulators and the wider community.